michalCapo/libro/README.md

   - `h / l` scroll left / right
   - `i` enter insert mode; `Esc` exits insert mode

+### Settings

+**Settings** in the project sidebar opens a workspace settings page:

+- **Theme**: Auto (follows the OS), Light, or Dark.
+Changes apply immediately.
+- **Agent done sound**: plays a short notification whenever an agent finishes, in any project.
+- **Panels**: default agent and tool panel widths for newly opened panels.
+- **Agent commands**: edit launch commands, rename agents, disable or remove them from the launcher, and add custom agents.
+One enabled agent can be set to autolaunch when a project opens with no agent panels; leave all unchecked to choose manually.
+Running sessions are unchanged.
+- **Keyboard shortcuts**: remap every tool shortcut and restore defaults.

 ## Keyboard Shortcuts

 Tool shortcuts are remappable in **Settings → Keyboard shortcuts**.
 Use Ctrl, Alt, or Meta with a letter, number, `,`, `.`, `=`, or `-`.